-1. Perform system cleanup by removing core files and extra kernel files.
+Perform system cleanup by removing core files and extra kernel files.

-Whenever an application or the system crashes, a core file is created.
+Whenever an application or the system crashes, a crash file named core is created.
 These files tend to be large, and if not removed after each crash, they can occupy a considerable amount of disk space.
-If you are not in the habit of cleaning up after system or application crashes, you may be able to recover the disk space from this operation.
+If you are not in the habit of cleaning up files after system or application crashes, you may be able to recover the disk space from this operation.